Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 Life is messy sometimes and being perfect isn't always possible.
 That's ok, we're all human and we can understand when things are hard.
 But it is on _YOU_ to communicate effectively.

 - If you can't make it to an event: say something ahead of time.
-As soon as you see a problem, communicate about it.
+As soon as you identify a problem, communicate about it.
 - If you think you won't hit a deadline: say something ahead of time.
 As soon as you see a problem, communicate about it.

 I'm sure you see the pattern...